sjavi4/SpearKiller/README.md

 Requirement:

-- Not Client World
 - Holding Spear
 - Valid Distance between Target
 - Not in Vehicle
 - Valid Empty Space backwards on the same level

-To use: Hold Right Click for 8 Ticks, the Spear should attack if requirements reached.
+To use: Hold Right Click for certain Ticks, the Spear should attack if requirements reached.

 ---
 ### Note